flaport/photontorch_paper/README.md

+*photontorch is now open-source on GitHub: http://github.com/flaport/photontorch*

 # photontorch_paper

-Data and visualizations for the photontorch paper (Scientific Reports, submitted)
+Laporte, Floris, Joni Dambre, and Peter Bienstman. *"Highly parallel simulation and optimization of photonic circuits in time and frequency domain based on the deep-learning framework PyTorch."* Scientific reports 9.1 (2019): 5918.

 ## Optimization Simulations
 ### CROW optimization
 * [filter_design.ipynb](optimization/filter_design.ipynb): notebook that optimizes the CROW.
 * [crow folder](optimization/crow): folder containing the losses during training and the final band-pass filter obtained byt the CROW optimization

 ### Reservoir optimization
 * [xor_swirl.ipynb](optimization/xor_swirl.ipynb): notebook that optimizes a single reservoir to perform the XOR on bits in a bit stream.